 Learn ways to cover sports in the gym.
-Materials: digital camera, extra lenses
+Materials: DSLR/mirrorless camera, extra lenses

 H116 – Fine Art Printing

-Work with different paper types to learn the basics of inkjet printing.
+Work with different paper types and other techniques to enhance fine art inkjet prints.
 Materials: USB drive with 8-10 images, preferably in RAW, PSD, or TIFF format

 H117 – Cyanotype Large Scale Imagery

 A classic alternative photography process that dates to the 1840’s, this fun and inexpensive process produces a blue image on paper or fabric.
 Students will learn how to create a negative, coat, dry, and expose large pieces of fabric to create body portraits.
 Materials: none

 H118 – Table Top and Product Photography

 Lighting and set-up of table top and small product photography with studio flash combining both products and food on different sets.
 The students will be able to work with different products with different lighting requirements and learn to use studio flash equipment.
 Materials: digital camera and tripod

 H119 – Using Remotes to Extend Your Photographic Coverage

 Learn about the equipment you’ll need and the strategies you’ll use when setting up a radio remote to fire a second camera that will allow you to make photographs from areas where you might not normally be allowed during various sports, news, or feature events.
 Materials: none